Which Pan Is Used to Prep Thawed Tenders?

 Flavor Variations to Try

 If you’re looking to keep the routine fresh, experiment with seasoning blends that complement the natural taste of the meat.
-A simple mix of smoked paprika, garlic powder, and a pinch of cayenne adds a subtle heat without overwhelming the palate.
+Still, a simple mix of smoked paprika, garlic powder, and a pinch of cayenne adds a subtle heat without overwhelming the palate.
 For a more aromatic profile, combine dried thyme, rosemary, and a touch of lemon zest before the cooking stage.
 Alternatively, a quick dip in a buttermilk‑based batter infused with herbs can create a light, crispy coating that contrasts nicely with the tender interior.

 Serving Ideas